 M4 Sherman Tank Video

 M4 Sherman Tank Alternatives

 There were alternatives to the M4.
-There was the M26 but because the M4 was favored by the commander of the Ground Forces the M26 entered the war too late and didn’t contribute much to the war effort.
-In the Pacific battlefields the M4 was mainly used against Japanese infantry and strongholds.
-The much lighter and less powerful Japanese tanks were no match for the M4, so much so that the M4s superiority against the Japanese tanks was overwhelming.
-Almost 5,000 of the U.S. M4 Sherman Tanks were produced and it was also the base for other vehicles such as tank destroyers and tank retrievers.
+There was the M26, but because the Ground Forces commander favored the M4, the M26 entered the war too late and didn’t contribute much to the war effort.
+The M4 was mainly used against Japanese infantry and strongholds in the Pacific battlefields.
+The much lighter and less powerful Japanese tanks were no match for the M4, so much so that the M4’s superiority against the Japanese tanks was overwhelming.
+Almost 5,000 of the U.S. M4 Sherman Tanks were produced, and it was also the base for other vehicles, such as tank destroyers and tank retrievers.

 - M4 Sherman Tank, WWIIVehicles.com